horchler/SHCTools/README.md

-SHCTools - Horchler, et al. 2014 - Designing Responsive Pattern Generators
+SHCTools &ndash; Horchler, et al. 2014
 ========
-#####Matlab Tools for the Simulation, Analysis, and Design of Stable Heteroclinic Channel (SHC) cycles.
-This is a repository for the #####
+#####Matlab Tools for the Simulation, Analysis, and Design of Stable Heteroclinic Channel (SHC) cycles.#####
 ######Version 1.0, 6-14-14######

-This branch of the SHCTools repository maintains the code for the "Designing Responsive Pattern Generators: Stable Heteroclinic Channel Cycles for Modeling and Control" paper.
-The code in this branch is meant for readability and is specific to the subject the paper: mean first passage time and Lotka-Volterra SHC cycles.
+This branch of the SHCTools repository maintains the code for the paper *Designing Responsive Pattern Generators: Stable Heteroclinic Channel Cycles for Modeling and Control* by Horchler, et al. The code in this branch is meant for readability and is specific to the subject the paper: mean first passage time and Lotka-Volterra SHC cycles.
 Many optimizations and features found in the master SHCTools branchare not present.
 The functions here will remain static and will only be updated to fix bugs.

 How to install:
  1. Download and expand the *[SHCTools-master.zip](https://github.com/horchler/SHCTools/archive/SHC-Design-Paper.zip)* ZIP archive of the repository.
  2. Move the resultant *SHC-Design-Paper* folder to the desired permanent location.
  3. In Matlab, navigate to *SHC-Design-Paper/SHCTools-Horchler_etal_2014/*.
-Add to Matlab search path if desired.
+Add this folder to your Matlab search ```path``` if desired.
 &nbsp;

 --------